Solo User Guide

 If you have a more complex setup in mind, such as multiple nodes or specific configurations, follow these detailed steps to deploy your Solo network.

-Reset the .solo directory before initializing Solo.
+It is recommended to reset the .solo directory before creating a new Solo deployment.
 This step is crucial to ensure a clean setup without any leftover artifacts from previous installations.
 See: *Cleaning up an old install

-This command will create a deployment in the specified clusters, and generate the LocalConfig and RemoteConfig used by k8s.
+This command will create a deployment in the specified clusters, and generate the LocalConfig and RemoteConfig used by Kubernetes.

 The deployment will: